nioshak/gemma-2-facts-finetune/README.md

 ---

 ## Program Retrospective
-* **Trade-offs:** We accepted higher inference latency (due to de-quantization steps) in exchange for significantly lower training costs.
+* **Trade-offs:** I accepted higher inference latency (due to de-quantization steps) in exchange for significantly lower training costs.
 For a real-time production SLA, I would recommend serving the model in FP16 on L4 GPUs.
 * **Scalability:** The synthetic data pipeline is decoupled from the training loop, allowing us to scale to 10k+ examples simply by swapping the input corpus (e.g., Wikipedia).
 * **Next Steps:** Evaluate performance on "Gemma 2 9B" to test if reasoning capabilities improve with model size while maintaining the same safety alignment.